H1MSK/MirageTank/README.md

 # Mirage Tank

 Mirage Tank is a image generator that can generate a special image called "Mirage Tank" from two given images.
-This program is fully based on QT, so it's cross-platform and system-independent.
+This program is completely based on QT, so it's fully cross-platform and system-independent (theoretically, but I can't run it on my Android 9.0...).

 ---